380. Bob redux (part 2): the “blessings” of chastity

 But I’m still a virgin so it’s all good right?

-But you wanna know what else I’ve never done?
+But do you want to know what else I’ve never done?
 I’ve never held a woman’s hand in mine while walking down the sidewalk.
 I’ve never felt a woman’s lips pressed upon my own.
 I don’t know what it’s like to watch a movie with my arm wrapped around the shoulder of the woman next to me.
 I’ve never slow danced with a woman without being awkward and uptight.
 I’ve never gone out on more than a handful of dates before having to inexplicably flee from the relationship because of internalized shame.

 I’ve.
 Never.
 Been.
 In.
 Love.